Video K-Net: A Simple, Strong, and Unified Baseline for Video Segmentation: Conclusion

 \section{Conclusion}

 We present \textbf{Video K-Net} a simple, strong and unified system for fully end-to-end video panoptic segmentation.
 We propose to learn the kernel association embeddings directly from the encoded `thing' kernels.
 Then we link and fuse the kernels to jointly improve both tracking and segmentation results.
-Despite simplicity, our method achieves state-of-the-art results on two VPS datasets including Cityscapes-VPS and KITTI-STEP.
+Despite simplicity, our method achieves state-of-the-art results on three VPS datasets including Cityscapes-VPS, KITTI-STEP and recently new proposed VIPSeg datasets.
+In particular, our method boosts previous methods over 10\% improvements on KITTI-STEP and Cityscapes-VPS datasets.
 In particular, compared to previous works, our method has a much simpler pipeline but achieves better results along with less computation cost.
-We also show the generalization ability on the VSPW dataset and competitive results on YouTub-VIS dataset.
-We hope our proposed Video K-Net would be a simple baseline and benefit dense video segmentation field.
+We also show the generalization ability on the VSPW dataset for VSS task and competitive results on YouTub-VIS dataset for VIS task.
+We hope our proposed Video K-Net would be a simple and strong baseline and benefit unified video segmentation field.

 \textbf{Acknowledgement.} This study is partly supported under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
 It is also partially supported by the NTU NAP grant.
 This research is also supported by the National Key Research and Development Program of China under Grant No. 2020YFB2103402.
 We also thank for the GPU resource provided by SenseTime Research.